Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 I haven’t gone back to Cairo in many years.
 I might never go again.
 But I will forever strive to preserve that unique feeling of my encounter with Perfection at the Egyptian Museum of Antiquities.

 I hope that if it did not change in the many years since passed, it will last forever and will always be my special memory.
-Alas, the Alzheimer still exists in the severely understudied human mind, as menacing as it ever was in this modern, civilised world.
+Alas, Alzheimer still exists in the severely understudied human mind, as menacing as it ever was in this modern, civilised world.
 One never knows!
-One thing I’m sure of, though: I will always want to remember one tour guide who held my hand on the trip back to Alexandria!
+One thing I’m sure of, though: I will always want to remember one tour guide who held my hand on the three-hour trip from Cairo to Alexandria!